MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

 1. On the **Overview** blade of the container instance, verify that **Status** is reported as **Running**.

-1. Copy the value of the container instance **FQDN**, open an new browser tab, and navigate to the corresponding URL.
+1. Copy the value of the container instance **FQDN**, open a new browser tab, and navigate to the corresponding URL.

 1. Verify that the **Welcome to Azure Container Instance** page is displayed.